 You can search within the page for previous year’s routes.

 Lots of videos and guides on techniques and training options.
-Aimed at Advanced + level.
+Many of the exercises are aimed at Advanced level and beyond, but there are great ideas here for orienteers at many levels.

-Techniques referred to in this guide are often illustrated here, however the level and complexity can be overwhelming for some people at first.
+Techniques referred to in this Better Orienteering are often illustrated on O-Training.net, however the level and complexity can be overwhelming for some people at first.

 The ‘Orienteering Exercises’ on O-Training include: